adam-srut/QD-engine/README.md

 \end{equation}
 ```
 Such implementation allows to omit Fourier transform two times per step and thus enhances performance.
-Note that in order to compute the correlation function it is necessary to end the propagation to the next integer time step.
+Note that in order to compute the correlation function it is necessary to end the propagation to the next integer time step. $N$ is thus determined by the stride for saving the results of the dynamics.

 ## Usage
 ### Preparing the potentials

 The potential from *ab initio* calculations needs to be interpolated to achieve a fine grid spacing and converted to the NetCDF format.
-This can be done with the `interpolate.jl` script.
-Potential needs to be provided in the form shown bellow:
+This is be done with the `interpolate.jl` script.
+Potential needs to be provided in the following form:
 ```
 #   X [Bohr]       E [Hartree]
     -0.9448631     0.5890509